James Blake (musician): Early life

-Blake is the son of musician James Litherland and Helen Litherland, and showed a strong interest and aptitude in music from a young age.
+Blake is the only child of musician James Litherland and Helen Litherland, and showed an interest and aptitude in music from a young age.
 He received classical training in piano as a child, and completed primary education at Grange Park Primary School, Winchmore Hill and secondary education at The Latymer School, Edmonton.
-Later on, he attended Goldsmiths, University of London, where he received a degree in Popular Music.
-While at school, Blake and friends hosted a series of "Bass Society" music nights that featured UK artists such as Distance, Skream and Benga.
+He went on to Goldsmiths, University of London, where he received a degree in Popular Music.
+While at university, Blake and friends hosted a series of "Bass Society" music nights that featured UK artists such as Distance, Skream and Benga.